Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Children’s bank accounts generally won’t charge any ongoing monthly fees, but you should always check with your bank to make sure.

 Kids bank accounts are offered by a wide range of US banks and credit unions.
 Opening an account with your current financial institution can help save time, but it’s worth shopping around to see which account offers the best interest rates and features.
-Compare children’s bank accounts to find one that’s the right fit.
+To find the best fit for you, compare children’s bank accounts.

 Frequently asked questions